 This calculation method significantly increased the severity of the penalty.
 For instance, thanks to the global economic downturn in 2008-2009, an unreported international account worth $1 million in 2007 might have been worth only $600,000 at the end of 2012.
 Yet the 27.5 percent penalty would be assessed against the entire $1 million for 2007, increasing the effective sanction to nearly 50% ($275,000 of $600,000).
 And this is in addition to the penalties for subsequent years.

 IRS Offers New Disclosure Program

 On June 18, the IRS followed through on Koskinen’s promise.
-Effective immediately, expats who agree to disclose their foreign accounts and pay US taxes for the previous three years won’t need to pay any penalties.
+Expats who agree to disclose their foreign accounts and pay U.S. taxes for the previous three years won’t need to pay any penalties.
 They’ll owe just back taxes and interest (if any).
 The IRS even extended an olive branch to resident Americans.
 They’ll be able to come forward and disclose their offshore accounts for the previous three years and pay only a 5 percent penalty, not 27.5 percent.